simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 4. **Monitor Output**:
    - The script will output the progress of each step, including creating the ECS instance, attaching ENIs, allocating EIPs, and associating the EIPs with the instance and ENIs.

-This sequence ensures that your ECS instance is set up with two EIPs and network interfaces, where EIP_1 is attached to ENI_1 respectively eth0 and EIP_2 is attached to ENI_2 respectively eth1.
+This sequence ensures that your ECS instance is set up with 2 EIPs and 2 network interfaces: EIP_1 is attached to ENI_1 (eth0), and EIP_2 is attached to ENI_2 (eth1).

 ### Step 2: Pull the Docker Image Locally (Local Machine)